endless-sky/endless-sky-wiki/CreatingMissions.md

 waypoint <system>
 ```

 This specifies a system which you must fly through in order to complete the mission.
 You do not have to land on any planets or spend any amount of time there.
-Waypoints are marked on the map in red until they have been visited; then they disappear.
+Waypoints are marked on the map in red until they have been visited; then they are marked by a faint circle (**v.
+0.9.9**) for the duration of the mission.

 ```html
 stopover [<planet>]
     ...
 ```

 This specifies a planet that you must visit in order to complete the mission.
 The planet can either be named explicitly, or selected using a "filter" in the same format as the source and destination filters.
 As with waypoints, any number of stopovers may be specified.
+After completing a stopover, its system will be marked with a faint circle for the remainder of the mission.

 <a name="conditions"/>